How do you distinguish frugal from cheap?

 Back when debt was a priority, I admit I would have rather bought 9 cans of really cheap tuna fish, instead of one pack of smoked salmon.

-For the same price, I could either get fish that would last for 1 meal (a delicious smoked salmon pasta dish, my boyfriend’s specialty), or fish that would last for a week’s worth of meals!
+For the same price, I could either get fish that would last for 1 meal, or fish that would last for a week’s worth of meals!

 When money is tight, often times we think about how can we get more of something’s that cheap.
 It lasts longer so you spend less money, right?